gear-foundation/gear-wiki/docs/examples/dex.md

 # DEX (decentralized exchange)

 ## Introduction
-A decentralized exchange (DEX for short) is a peer-to-peer marketplace where transactions occur directly between crypto traders.
-Unlike centralized exchanges like Binance, DEXs don’t allow for exchanges between fiat and crypto — instead, they exclusively trade cryptocurrency tokens for other cryptocurrency tokens.
+A decentralized exchange (DEX, for short), is a peer-to-peer marketplace where transactions occur directly between cryptocurrency traders.
+Unlike centralized exchanges like Binance, DEXs don’t allow for exchanges between fiat and cryptocurrencies; instead, they exclusively trade cryptocurrency tokens for other cryptocurrency tokens.

-Decentralized exchanges, on the other hand, are simply a set of smart contracts.
-They establish the prices of various cryptocurrencies against each algorithmically and use “liquidity pools” — in which investors lock funds in exchange for interest-like rewards — to facilitate trades.
+Decentralized exchanges, on the other hand, are essentially a set of smart contracts.
+They establish the prices of various cryptocurrencies algorithmically and use "liquidity pools," in which investors lock funds in exchange for interest-like rewards, to facilitate trades.

-While transactions on a centralized exchange are recorded on that exchange’s internal database, DEX transactions are settled directly on the blockchain.
+While transactions on a centralized exchange are recorded in that exchange's internal database, DEX transactions are settled directly on the blockchain.

 DEXs are usually built on open-source code, meaning that anyone interested can see exactly how they work.
-That also means that developers can adapt existing code to create new competing projects — which is how Uniswap’s code has been adapted by an entire host of DEXs with “swap” in their names like Sushiswap and Pancakeswap.
+This also means that developers can adapt existing code to create new competing projects, which is how Uniswap's code has been adapted by a whole host of DEXs with "swap" in their names, such as Sushiswap and Pancakeswap.

-The exchange uses [Gear fungible tokens (GFT-20)](/docs/examples/gft-20) underneath for the tokens and [Gear-lib FT wrapper](https://github.com/gear-foundation/dapps/blob/master/contracts/gear-lib/src/tokens/fungible.rs) for the pair to keep track of the liquidity.
+The exchange uses [Gear fungible tokens (GFT-20)](gft-20) underneath for the tokens and [Gear-lib FT wrapper](https://github.com/gear-foundation/dapps/tree/master/contracts/gear-lib-old/src/fungible_token) for the pair to keep track of the liquidity.

 ### Math
 As it was said all the prices are algorithmically calculated.
 Investors provide funds to the liquidity pools and price is calculated according to the amount of tokens in the reserves using the following formula: <br/><br/>
 $$reserve0 * reserve1 = K$$, where $$reserve0, reserve1$$ - are the reserves of token0 and token1 respectively provided by the investors, and $$K$$ - is the constant.
-All the prices/amounts all calculated in the way that the $$K$$ **MUST** remain constant.
-This basically means that the more token0 we have in pool, the lower price of token1 will be when performing a swap.
+All the prices/amounts are calculated in the way that the $$K$$ **MUST** remain constant.
+This basically means that the more token0 we have in the pool, the lower price of token1 will be when performing a swap.

 ## Factory contract description
 Taking into account that we might have a large amount of trading pairs, we should have a way to monitor them/deploy another one and etc. That's where a factory comes into play.
 Factory helps to create a new pair and monitor all the existing pairs.